Shaun Stonerook: High school

-Stonerook played high school basketball at Westerville North High School, in Westerville, Ohio.
+Stonerook played for Westerville North High School, in Westerville, Ohio for Ohio Basketball Hall of Fame Coach, Dave Hoover and was part of a talented tandem of forwards alongside Kevin Martin that led a dominant Warrior team to a 25–2 record and hard-fought OT win over Cincinnati Withrow in the 1994 Division I State championship game.

 College career

 Stonerook played college basketball at Ohio State University, with the Ohio State Buckeyes, from 1995 to 1997.
 He then played college basketball at Ohio University with the Ohio Bobcats, from 1997 to 2000.
 With the Ohio Bobcats, he was named to the 1998–99 All-MAC Second Team, and to the 1999–00 All-MAC First Team.

 Professional career

 Stonerook began his pro career in Belgium, during the 2000–01 season, with the Belgian League club Racing Basket Antwerpen.
 He then moved to the Italian League club Cantù the next season.
 In 2004, he joined the Italian club Mens Sana Basket Siena.

 He announced his retirement from his basketball playing career on August 14, 2012.